CGI of proposed buildings A and B1 from site entrance

 We have entered a partnership with Lambeth Council to expand the site to now include the Leigham Court Road car park site and former South London Synagogue.
 We are now ready to share our new proposals for the expanded site.

-Public exhibitions to present the emerging proposals will be held on Wednesday 2nd July and Tuesday 8th July and boards will be available to download following the exhibition.
+Public exhibitions were held on Wednesday 2nd July and Tuesday 8th July and boards are available to download below.

 This website will continue to be updated as the proposals progress.